If you want to know how to win competitions, this Beginner’s Guide to comping should have all the information and links to get you started!

 But what about comps in the supermarket?
 There are so many of them now, and it’s hard to tell at first glance which ones are worth entering.
 If you’re serious about comping then understanding the terms and conditions and which type of competitions give you the best chance of winning is what you’ll need to learn.
 Instant win comps where every prize is guaranteed to be won, and awarded after winning moments, are a good bet.
 If you want to try entering on-pack promotions then check my Compers Shopping list which has loads of current promotions.
 You’ll also find lots of advice in the Comping Tips section of my blog.

 If I’m spending more than £1 on entering a competition, I like to receive a product in return for my investment.
 Be very wary of raffle websites that charge for tickets to a prize draw – these are a rip off and can turn into an expensive addiction.
-Read my post Pay to enter competitions – are they gambling?
+Read my post about Unregulated competitions leading to huge debt.

 If you do decide to enter purchase necessary comps, take photos of receipts and barcodes and check my advice on storing all your paperwork safely.